Catholic Church in Mongolia: Prefecture Apostolic (2003–present)

 On 23 August 2003, Cardinal Crescenzio Sepe (head of the Vatican Congregation for the Evangelization of Peoples) arrived and consecrated Father Padilla as the first bishop of Mongolia, although the country is not yet a diocese.
 Pope John Paul II apologized for being unable to attend the opening himself, as he had been planning to visit Mongolia, a first for a pope.
 He had originally been invited by the President of Mongolia during his visit to the Vatican in 2000.
 There are now 54 missionaries from various countries helping to build up the Church, and 3 functioning parishes.
 The arrival of numerous Christian missionaries has been notable since the fall of communism, and Catholicism grew from no adherents in 1991 to over 600 in 2006, including about 350 native Mongolians.

 A Mongolian version of the Catholic catechism was printed in mid-2004.
 It is done in traditional Mongolian writing style and includes common Catholic prayers.
-The mission runs a kindergarten, English classes, a technical school, soup kitchens, two farms, and a care center for 120 disabled children.
 Another course offered is how to deal with anger management, in order to help uproot domestic violence.
 The Verbist Center has taken in 120 street children who had previously been living in Ulaanbaatar's sewer system.
 Christmas is not a national holiday in Mongolia, as the proportion of the population that is Christian is very low.
 A fourth parish was founded in 2007 in Darkhan, Mongolia's second-largest city.
 The first Catholic grotto in Mongolia was dedicated in 2008.
 Joseph Enkh Baatar became the first Mongolian Catholic to join a seminary for the priesthood in 2008.
 He was ordained as the first Mongolian deacon in December 2014, and as the first Mongolian priest on 27 August 2016.
 More than 1,500 people attended the ordination Mass, including nearly 100 priests from South Korea, dignitaries of foreign embassies, those from local Orthodox churches, and Buddhist monks.
 As of 2016 there were three seminarians for Mongolia studying in Daejeon, South Korea.

 Bishop Wenceslao Padilla died on 25 September, 2018 after twenty-six years of service in Mongolia, fifteen of them as bishop.
 On 2 April 2020, Giorgio Marengo, parish priest of Arvaikheer, was appointed Apostolic Prefect of Ulaanbaatar, and was consecrated bishop on 8 August 2020.
+Marengo was created a cardinal by Pope Francis on 27 August 2022, becoming the youngest member of the College of Cardinals.

+2020s

+In 2020, Catholics made up 0.04% of the population.
+There were 24 priests and 37 nuns serving 8 parishes.

+In 2023, Pope Francis made the first papal visit to Mongolia for four days, the first time a pope has visited Mongolia.
+While there, he opened a homeless clinic.